awsdocs/amazon-workspaces-administration-guide/README.md

-## Amazon Workspaces Administration Guide
+## Amazon WorkSpaces Administration Guide

 The open source version of the Amazon WorkSpaces Administration Guide.
 To submit feedback or requests for changes, submit an issue or make changes and submit a pull request.